tmolnar0831/podman-vaultwarden/readme.md

 # Podman Compose Setup For Installing Vaultwarden

-This configuration creates database and SSL reverse proxy containers for Vaultwarden.
+This configuration creates a database and an SSL reverse proxy container for Vaultwarden.

 Detailed info: [Tom's IT Cafe article on https://tomsitcafe.com](https://tomsitcafe.com/2023/12/08/how-to-install-vaultwarden-password-manager-in-podman/)